mprimi/go-bench-away/README.md

  * Expose `internal` as packages so parts can be used as library
  * Web UI (browse jobs)
  * Search jobs
+ * Missing datapoint could be `NaN` rather than zeroes (tested in Trend, probably true in other plots)
+ * Fetch job records in parallel

 ---